Islandora/documentation/docs/technical-documentation/migrate-csv.md

   # 1 means you have a header row, 0 means you don't
   header_row_count: 1

-  # Each migration needs a unique key per row in the csv.
+  # Each migration needs a unique id per row in the csv.
 Here we're using the file path.
-  keys:
+  ids:
     - file

   # You can't enter string literals into a process plugin, but you can give it a constant as a 'source'.
   constants:
     # We're tagging our nodes as Images
     model: Image

     # Everything gets created as admin
     uid: 1